-Lucky for me, I had the honour to check out Hacksaw Ridge during an advanced screening prior to its release.
-Ever since I heard Mel Gibson had returned to sit in the director’s seat, I have been more than passionate to see this film the 1st chance I could.
+Lucky for me, I had the honour to check out Hacksaw Ridge during an advanced screening before its release.
+Ever since I heard Mel Gibson had returned to sit in the director’s seat, I have been more than passionate about seeing this film the first chance I could.

 Without spoiling everything, I want to voice the fact that I found this movie to be incredible.
 Mel Gibson has delivered a film that some would claim is his best work since Braveheart (1995).
-In regards to our lead actor, this is the best film I have ever seen the actor Andrew Garfield do in his whole career (I’m telling you right now, forget The Amazing Spider-Man).
-The film is also loaded with an outstanding Aussie cast including Hugo Weaving, Richard Roxbury, Rachel Griffiths & Sam Worthington.
-Worthington was for me the weakest cast member in the film.
-Funnyman, Vince Vaughan also carried a solid performance in the film that reminds the cinema crowd that he still knows the pull of a dramatic performance when the time arises.
+Regarding our lead actor, this is the best film I have ever seen the actor Andrew Garfield do in his whole career (I’m telling you right now, forget The Amazing Spider-Man).
+The film also has an outstanding Aussie cast, including Hugo Weaving, Richard Roxbury, Rachel Griffiths & Sam Worthington.
+Worthington was, for me, the weakest cast member in the film.
+The funny man, Vince Vaughan, also carried a solid performance in the movie that reminds the cinema crowd that he still knows the pull of a dramatic performance when the time arises.

-2. The story in the film has great pacing- it’s fast and never dull.
+The story in the film has excellent pacing- it’s fast and never dull.
 The film also doesn’t drag with corny talk like we have witnessed in war films such as Pearl Harbour.
-The chemistry between our two male and female characters is also very convincing and provides a very strong performance.
+The chemistry between our two male and female characters is also compelling and provides a solid performance.

 Hacksaw Ridge is a film that I highly recommend to any person.
-The film is encouraging to stand firm in what people believe in and hearing the story of one man who changed the lives of many without the use of a gun is very powerful.
+The film encourages its audience to stand firm when it comes to beliefs in and hearing the story of one man who changed many lives without using a gun is compelling.